Deterministic randomness extraction for quantum random number generation with partial trust: Settings and assumptions

-In order to be able to refer to the correlations between the outcomes of Alice's device $\mathcal{D}$ and Eve's \emph{quantum} side-information $E$, we switch to the Naimark dilation picture of the measurement device.
-Namely, we use the fact that the POVM $\{M_a\}_a$ can always be seen as projective measurement $\{\Pi_{SM}^a\}_a$ on the original system $S$ and an ancillary system $M$ in some (in general, mixed ~\cite{frauchiger2013true,Senno_2023}) state $\sigma_{M}$.
-With this, the above assumptions imply that the global state of systems $S$, $M$ and $E$ on input $x$ is of the form
+In order to be able to refer to the correlations between the outcomes of Alice's device $\mathcal{D}$ and Eve's \emph{quantum} side-information $E$ for the untrusted measurement Setts.~\ref{set:untrusted_meas} and~\ref{set:SDI}, we introduce the \emph{generalized Naimark dilation} picture of the measurement device~\cite{frauchiger2013true}.
+Namely, we use the fact that a POVM $\{M^a_S\}_a$ can always be seen as projective measurement $\{\Pi_{SM}^a\}_a$ on the original system $S$ and an ancillary system $M$.
+When the measurement is untrusted, the correlations with Eve are modelled by letting $M$ be in some mixed state $\sigma_M$ and giving Eve its purification~\cite{frauchiger2013true,Senno_2023}.
+In this picture, the above assumptions thus imply that the global state of systems $S$, $M$ and $E$ is of the form